 - You need permission from your landlord to assign a lease, and it is best to get the permission in writing.
 If you assign the lease without the direct permission or knowledge of the landlord, you will be in breach of the contract and your landlord can take you to court.

 Assigning a lease is a good way to extricate yourself from a commercial property contract, but it can be a complicated legal process with many pitfalls.
 It important to speak to us to make sure you’re acting within your rights and that your landlord can’t pursue you for breach of the lease.
 We’ll look at the contract and tell you if you’re allowed to assign the lease, fight for permission if your landlord refuses to grant it and complete any paperwork for you.
 Ensuring you’re on the right side of the law is our priority: we want to save you time and money and prevent costly court cases if a mistake is made.

 Remember that you always need to take advice specific to your circumstances before acting or deciding not to act.
-For more information, contact Burt Brill & Cardens on 01273 604 123, email firstname.lastname@example.org or visit one of our offices.
+For more information, contact Burt Brill & Cardens on 01273 604123 or email firstname.lastname@example.org.